wjzhengsh/blockchain/v10_application.md

 ## Developing applications
 {: #developing-applications}
-You can develop your application in Javascript or Java, and leverage the available APIs in the Hyperledger Fabric Client SDKs to enable interaction between your application and your network.
+You can develop your application in JavaScript or Java, and leverage the available APIs in the Hyperledger Fabric Client SDKs to enable interaction between your application and your network.
 An application needs to include at least the following information:
 * Name and version of the chaincode to invoke.
 * API endpoint information of your network resources, including orderers, CAs, and peers.
 * Functions to query or update the ledger in the network.
 If you want high availability, you need to consider node failover in your application.